 Alternative sources of energy have a vital role to play in supplying electric vehicles with energy.
 This does not simply involve supplying the energy for the vehicle when it is needed, but also involves improving the way that fluctuating energy sources (such as wind and solar power) are integrated into the energy networks.

-As project manager mandated by various German federal and state ministries, we are responsible for research and demonstration programmes in the area of electric mobility and conduct concomitant and impact research as well as evaluations of the funded programmes in the area of electric mobility.
-Organisationally, we support our customers during national and international conferences on electric mobility for which we also do technical preparatory work.
-We advise the European Commission as well as industry networks and serve on the relevant committees of the European Commission.
-In addition, we are responsible for the worldwide exchange of information for the Technology Collaboration Programme (previously: Implementing Agreement) for Hybrid and Electric Vehicles of the International Energy Agency.
+We are mandated by various German federal and state ministries as the project management agency responsible for research and demonstration programmes in the area of electromobility.
+We also conduct concomitant and impact research as well as evaluations of funding programmes in the area of electric mobility.
+Our activities also include helping to run national and international conferences on electromobility, advising the European Commission and serving on the relevant committees of the European Commission.
+We are also active in industry networks in an advisory capacity.